learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Normality assumption

-It is a known fact that formal normality tests always reject the huge sample sizes we work with today.
+Formal normality tests always reject the huge sample sizes we work with today.
 When n (our sample size) gets large, even the smallest deviation from perfect normality will lead to a significant result.
 And as every dataset has some degree of random noise, no single dataset will be a **perfectly** normally distributed sample.

 > **In applied statistics, the question is not whether the data/residuals are perfectly normal, but normal enough for the assumptions to hold**.

-This question is answered through visualization techniques we've seen before like qqplots, boxplots, or more advanced statistical tests including:
+This question is answered through visualization techniques like qqplots, boxplots, or more advanced statistical tests including:

 - The Shapiro-Wilk test;
 - The Anderson-Darling test, and;
 - The Kolmogorov-Smirnov test

-In this lesson, we'll focus on the K-S test which will give you a strong foundation to help you understand and implement other tests when needed.
+In this lesson, we'll focus on the Kolmogorov-Smirnov test (K-S test) which will give you a strong foundation to help you understand and implement other tests when needed.

 ## Kolmogorov-Smirnov Test